 - Salt: 1 tsp

-Mix the flour with warm water and start kneading the dough.
-Add the salt after a few minutes, and keep kneading the dough until it’s firm and has a smooth and homogeneous texture.
+Dissolve the brewer’s yeast in a small amount of lukewarm water.
+Mix the flour with the rest of the lukewarm water by pouring it in a little at a time, add the dissolved yeast and start kneading the dough.
+Add salt after a few minutes and continue kneading the dough until it’s firm and has a smooth and homogeneous texture.

-Leave the dough-discs to rest for about 3 hours.
-When you’re nearing the end of the resting time, switch the oven on to 220 °C – 425 F – Gas 7.
+As the end of the resting time approaches, turn on the oven to 220 °C – 425 F – Gas 7.

 How to Store Carasau Bread?